-And it’s not just the material that determines the quality of the comb; it’s the manufacturing, too: the best combs are saw-cut then hand-finished to refine the polish and smooth the teeth.
+It’s not just the material that determines the quality of the comb; it’s the manufacturing, too: the best men’s combs are saw-cut then hand-finished to refine the polish and smooth the teeth.
 In terms of manufacturing, the thing to avoid, says Vivot, are injection molded combs which yield extremely sharp teeth.

 Founded in 1777, Kent bills itself as the world's oldest hairbrush maker.
 The comb division is no slouch either.
-Like many of these styling combs there are two sets of teeth: narrower and thinner on one side and thicker but more widely spaced on the other.
+This comb is made with high-quality Italian acetate with saw-cut hand-polished teeth.
+Like many of the combs featured here, it features two sets of teeth: narrower and thinner on one side and thicker but more widely spaced on the other.
 This allows for use on both coarse hair and fine hair.

 Speert is a Swiss company known mostly for eyeglasses.
 They use those same acetate purveyors to make their range of numbered combs.
-This one is ideal for most hair types, and glides smoothly without tearing up your hair.
+This handmade comb glides through hair without damaging it, is biodegradable and hypo-allergenic, and affordable.

+Mason Pearson is the big dog of high-end combs.
 Handmade in Switzerland in a comb-only factory, these Italian acetate combs are recognizable for the slight texture in their tortoise shell finish.
 Each tooth is saw cut individually and then tumbled smooth.
 As with all true acetate combs, there's no static and the teeth are pleasingly smooth at the tips.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.